 Home Learning for all classes

-If a class, group or small number of pupils need to self-isolate, or if there is a local lockdown requiring pupils to remain at home, your class learning activities and resources will be posted here.
+If a class, group or small number of pupils need to self-isolate, or if there is a local lockdown requiring pupils to remain at home, your class learning activities and resources will be posted here or emailed directly.

 What should my child expect from immediate remote education in the first day or two of pupils being sent home?